0xGlitchbyte/100-days-of-code/r1-log.md

 ### R1D15
 Figured out moving the TOC to the left.
 Ended up being `-order-1` in the TOC.astro file.
 Also started creating the footnotes collector to show on the side, similar to TufteCSS.
 Not currently working, but will figure it out.

+### R1D16
+Took a break from working on the site.
+Checked out a newer Rust project called Dioxus.
+It seems you can create apps for any platform with one codebase.
+Got a desktop app up and running without a hitch.
+Might use this for a future project.